kofemann/ms-nfs41-client/README.md

   if SecureBoot is turned off (otherwise
   `$ /sbin/msnfs41client install #` will FAIL!).

-- If `nfsd_debug.exe` crashes or gets killed, the only safe way to run it again requires a reboot.
+- If `nfsd.exe` crashes or gets killed, the only safe way to run it again requires a reboot.

 - Native LDAP support does not work yet, right now all user/group lookups are done via a Cygwin/shell-script based idmapper.